mthli/SugarTask/README.md

  - `.with()`, `.assign()`, `.execute()` is __MUST__.

  - `.handle()`, `.finish()`, `broken()` is __OPTION__.
 Every method just call once, otherwise the newer with replace the older.

+ - Use `SugarTask.post()` To send message from WorkerThread to MainThread just in time.

 ## Theory